 I’m listening to a comic book soundtrack, and I’m nowhere close to ashamed.

-Tuomas Holopainen — you might know him, if you have exquisite taste, as the founder of symphonic metal wizards Nightwish — has released an album “inspired by the Life and Times of Scrooge McDuck.”
+Tuomas Holopainen — you might know him as the founder of symphonic metal wizards Nightwish — has released an album “inspired by the Life and Times of Scrooge McDuck.”
 And it’s pretty darn good.

 I’ve written about music and writers before, and so all I’ll say now is that I’m playing this album as I’m writing my second-world fantasy and introducing my second race and its tragedy.
 And while that’s a long, long way from the Klondike, it works just fine.

 Intrigued?
 There’s even a music video.

 So what is this new music facilitating?
 I should warn you — it’s very raw, the character’s very names are still evolving, and I don’t have so much as a title yet.
 But here’s a tiny exploratory peek: